Python-GIS-book/site/source/part1/chapter-01/md/06-installation.md

    Miniconda will only be available for the current user and the installation directory must be a location where that user has write permissions.
 This should not require administrator rights for the installation.

-- System-wide installation: For a system-wide install, run:
+- System-wide installation: For a system-wide install, you can run, for example:

     ```bash
     $ sudo bash Miniconda3-py311_23.11.0-2-Linux-x86_64.sh